bush1D3v/nei_market_front/CONTRIBUTING.md

 #

-**_Thank you for your contribution and I hope we can work together to make my Blog even better.
+**_Thank you for your contribution and I hope we can work together to make NEI project even better.
 If you have any questions or need help, don't hesitate to contact me.
 Together, we can create a more robust and efficient application._**